-1. Digest the nucleotide sequence given using all pairwise combinations of the following restriction enzymes:
+1. Digest the nucleotide sequence given using all pairwise combinations

 EcoRI: GAATTC